• Digital Nomad Resources

 The main road is a mix of local shops and traveller cafes.

 One of the main differences between My An and An Bang is how each area is connected to the beach.
-The Da Nang beach is separated from the urban area by a major road (Vo Nguyen Giap).
-In An Bang the main road is smaller, and access to the beach is via little lanes.
+The beach in Da Nang is separated from the urban area by a major road (Vo Nguyen Giap).
+In An Bang, the main road is smaller, and access to the beach is via little lanes.

 Some lanes you can drive down, while others are walking paths.